How To Think Like A Fitbit: Measuring What We Value

 Combined.

-I think one of the most damaging moments in a math classroom is the day when we hand back a test with a grade on it.
-What do we want students to get out of that moment when we hand them back their tests?
+One of the most damaging moments in a math classroom is the day we hand back a test with a grade on it.
+What do we want students to get out of that moment?
 Is this a practice that measures what we value?

 So, rethink that handing-back-the-graded-test moment like a Fitbit and remember to measure your values.
 We assess our students because you need to measure their academic learning of mathematical standards.
 We also want them to learn from the mistakes they’ve made and persevere through them.
 We also probably want them to demonstrate some social and emotional learning as they learn to face their mistakes and persevere with peers to reach new understanding.